NidhishV/IITG_Summer_Analytics_2025/README.md

 Summer Analytics 2025 is a 5-week online course (plus 1 project week) designed to introduce participants to the world of Data Science and Machine Learning.
 With carefully curated content from 25+ sources, the course aims to provide a clear and beginner-friendly pathway into data analytics.

 This edition covers Python, Machine Learning algorithms, model tuning, tree-based methods, neural networks, and includes hackathons and webinars led by industry experts.

+#Week 1

+Introduction to Python and Python Libraries
+∙Basics of Python
+∙NumPy
+∙Pandas
+∙Data Analysis and Visualisation using Matplotlib and Sebon